Head Lice: 11 Tips That Parents Are Itching To Know

 - Use a fine-tooth nit comb from the crown, and firmly draw down and examine for lice after each stroke.

-- Combing is done until no lice are found for each session (15-30 minutes per session is needed).
+- Combing is done until no lice are found for each session (15 to 30 minutes per session is needed).

 - The process should be repeated every three to four days for several weeks -- at least two weeks after no more lice are found.